Mutant (Marvel Comics): Earth X

-Within the Earth X universe, the powers of the vast majority of Marvel's human superheroes were revealed to have been the result of genetic manipulation by the Celestials millions of years in the past.
+Within the Earth X universe, the powers of the vast majority of Marvel's human superheroes are the result of genetic manipulation by the Celestials millions of years in the past.

 Ultimate Marvel

-In the Ultimate Marvel universe within the pages of the Ultimate Origins #1, it is revealed that super-powered "mutants" were artificially created via genetic modification by the Weapon X program in a laboratory in Alberta, Canada in October 1943.
-The project was an attempt to produce a supersoldier, inspired by the existence of Captain America.
-James Howlett was the first individual to be so modified.
-At some later point, possibly during a confrontation between Magneto and his parents, the mutant trigger was released into the environment worldwide, leading to the appearance of mutants in the general population.
-Following the events of the Ultimatum storyline, information concerning the origins of mutancy was made public and steps were taken in the US to make being a mutant illegal.
-While the move apparently has majority support among the non-mutant population, a vocal minority has voiced concern that it will lead to witch-hunts and genocide.
+In the Ultimate Marvel universe, the mutant gene was created by Weapon X, with James Howlett being the first mutant.
+At some later point, possibly during a confrontation between Magneto and his parents, the mutant trigger was released worldwide.

 In other media

 X-Men film series

 Mutants appear throughout the X-Men film series and animated media and games based on X-Men produced by 20th Century Fox, most of which closely adhere to the comic book explanations of mutant origins as humans born with a genetic difference that gives them special powers, the fact of which engenders discrimination from other humans due to the pitfalls of human nature.
 One liberty the films often take with X-Men characters is to simplify non-mutant characters in the X-Men franchise into mutants for simplicity's sake, as was the case with Deadpool and Juggernaut in the film series.